trueheart78/trueheart78.com/games.md

   - Amazing game with great replayability.
 1. LEGO: Batman 3 (PS4)
   - Just started playing as Green Lantern.
-1. Demon's Souls (PS3)
-  - Feeling punished by it, where the fun is not there.
-  - May hang this one up soon.
 1. Final Fantasy X/X-2 HD Remastered (PS4)
   - X-2 has gotten a lil boring, but still fun.
   - Strategy guide arrived.
 I'd like to see this through.